 Students with Disabilities

-The Common Core State Standards articulate rigorous grade-level expectations in the areas of mathematics and English language arts.
-These standards identify the knowledge and skills students need in order to be successful in college and careers.
+The Massachusetts Curriculum Framework for English Language Arts (ELA) and literacy articulates rigorous grade-level expectations for reading, writing, speaking, and listening. .
+These standards identify the language arts knowledge and skills students need in order to be successful in college and careers.
 Students with disabilities—students eligible under the Individuals with Disabilities Education Act (IDEA)—must be challenged to excel within the general curriculum and be prepared for success in their post-school lives, including college and/or careers.
-These common standards provide a historic opportunity to improve access to rigorous academic content standards for students with disabilities.
-The continued development of understanding about research-based instructional practices and a focus on their effective implementation will help improve access to mathematics and English language arts (ELA) standards for all students, including those with disabilities.
+The standards provide an opportunity to improve access to rigorous academic content standards for students with disabilities.
+The continued development of understanding about research-based instructional practices and a focus on their effective implementation will help improve access to ELA and literacy standards for all students, including those with disabilities.

 Students with disabilities are a heterogeneous group with one common characteristic: the presence of disabling conditions that significantly hinder their abilities to benefit from general education (IDEA 34 CFR §300.39, 2004).
 Therefore, how these high standards are taught and assessed is of the utmost importance in reaching this diverse group of students.
-In order for students with disabilities to meet high academic standards and to fully demonstrate their conceptual and procedural knowledge and skills in mathematics, reading, writing, speaking and listening (English language arts), their instruction must incorporate supports and accommodations, including:
+In order for students with disabilities to meet high academic standards in all four domains of language, their instruction must incorporate supports and accommodations, including:

 Supports and related services designed to meet the unique needs of these students and to enable their access to the general education curriculum (IDEA 34 CFR §300.34, 2004)